rreyv/r-Cricket-Bot/README.md

 * Users can submit updates by messaging the bot.
 Updates then show up at the bottom of the selfpost.
 This requires that the user be approved by a moderator.
 Talk to the moderators of /r/cricket to get approved.

 * **Users can create match threads for domestic/Under-19s/Under-23s/Women's/A fixtures by IM'ing the bot with a subject of 'create thread' and just the ESPNCricinfo live live scorecard URL as the body.** [Example] [1].
 Please bear in mind that the bot can sometimes fail in creating match threads for non-international games.
 This is because the bot does not have access to an API and it has to scrape through the page's HTML to find relevant information.
 So for cases where a match's coverage is limited, the bot cannot find what it needs and fails.
-It's always best to wait until a half hour before the start of a game to create a match thread for it.
+It's best to wait until the match is between 30 minutes and 60 minutes from the start OR has already begun to create a match thread for it. **In most cases, if a ball has been bowled the match thread will be created without issues.**

 Running the bot on your own PC